HaikuTeam/animator/QA.md

 Clicking 'Create Component' opens a naming dialog box The component name dialog can be cancelled
 I can enter a component name
-[FOR NOW] The component name field only allows numbers and lowercase letters The component name field shows validation errors as I type The 'Create Component' button is disabled if the name is invalid I can hit Enter or click 'Create Component' to complete the dialog When a component is created, the elements selected are replaced with the component The elements on stage are all positioned correctly for the current time [FOR NOW] The bounding box of the newly created component is the size of the host component's stage If the child has content overflowing the host's box, that content is visible in the host Overflow settings are automatically added as editable rows to components' timelines By editing the overflow settings, I can change whether the overflow-x/y  is visible/scroll/hidden
+The component name field only allows numbers and lowercase letters The component name field shows validation errors as I type The 'Create Component' button is disabled if the name is invalid I can hit Enter or click 'Create Component' to complete the dialog When a component is created, the elements selected are replaced with the component The elements on stage are all positioned correctly for the current time The bounding box of the newly created component is the size of the selection For subcomponents, the sizeAbsolute.x/y value is set to `true` When I resize the subcomponent, the host reflects the size change If the child has content overflowing the host's box, that content is visible in the host Overflow settings are automatically added as editable rows to components' timelines By editing the overflow settings, I can change whether the overflow-x/y  is visible/scroll/hidden